chyalexcheng/multi_regime_soil/README.md

 # Collision-driven Modified Cam-Clay Model for Transient Granular Flows

-This folder contains a modular re-implementation of the Modified Cam-Clay (MCC)
-+ dynamic stress constitutive model used to simulate triaxial shear tests.
+This repository contains a modular implementation of the Collision-driven Modified Cam-Clay (MCC) model for transient granular flows, including (1) an elastoplastic tangent tensor for the rate-independent quasi-static stresses and (2) a hardening modulus and a shear viscosity for the rate-dependent dynamic stresses.
+The model is based on the work of [Cheng and Luding (2026)](https://doi.org/10.1039/d5sm01255d), and is implemented in Python 3 with NumPy, SciPy, and Matplotlib.

 Core physics lives in `mcc_core.py`, the servo-controlled solver lives in `triax_solve.py`, and plotting helpers live in `mcc_plotting.py`.
 Three driver scripts are provided for the three main use cases described below.